Guest Posts

 Link to Lingchuang Yihui

-This meta-analysis has some limitations.
-Only retrospective comparative studies were included since, due to the nature of the topic, no randomized clinical trials or prospective studies were available.
-However, the average quality of the included studies was good.
-In addition, timing to endoscopy, patients&#; ASA scores and the rationale for choosing FE or RE as an initial therapeutic option were not reported.
+This meta-analysis is subject to limitations.
+Only retrospective comparative research was included, due to the topic's inherent nature; randomized clinical trials or prospective studies were, unfortunately, unavailable.
+However, the general quality of the included studies was satisfactory.
+Additionally, data concerning the timing of endoscopic intervention, patients' ASA scoring, and the reasoning behind the initial choice of FE versus RE were not reported.

 Conclusions